ceprio/flask_reverse_proxy_for_flexx/README.md

 ### Why a reverse proxy?

 Flexx is based on tornado which relies on the asyncio features of Python.
-This is incompatible with flask which to my knowledge cannot entertain directly an app based on asyncio calls.
+This is not fully compatible with flask as mixing the two have drawbacks like slow response time.
+See "insert a Flexx app directly into flask" below.

 ### What is special about this reverse proxy?